MaDHouSe79/mh-housenames/README.md

 # Install QB Housenames
+- add the qb-housenames.sql to your correct database
 - Add this to resources/[qb]/qb-houses/locales/en.lua file, or your language file.
 - in Translations error = { }
 ```lua